beyarkay/vvim/README.md

       `i`
     - Adding more sensors will mean that more keystrokes can be tracked, and so more training data can be gained from less manual typing
+- Each finger has 2 sensors, with space to add an additional sensor per finger
 - The file `eda.py` saves plots to `plots/` such as:

 ## Graphs